cxsquared/portfolio-v3/src/pages/tutorials/making-a-basic-fmod-audio-engine-in-c/index.md

 ## Engine Organization

-This basic engine is going to be broken down into two major parts: an **Implementation** struct that will handle the basic calls to the FMOD API and an **AudioEngine** class that will handle all the logic for loading, unloading, playing, stopping, and changing sounds.
+This basic engine is going to be broken down into two major parts: an `cpp±Implementation` struct that will handle the basic calls to the FMOD API and an `cpp±AudioEngine` class that will handle all the logic for loading, unloading, playing, stopping, and changing sounds.
 When you implement this audio engine into your project the only thing you'll be interacting with is the AudioEngine class.
 So Let's get started with the header file.

 ## Header File

 Now I do want to say I'm not an expert at C++ by any standard.
 But this being said I'll try to go over everything I did and explain it the best I can.
 If you have any tips or questions feel free to leave them in the comments section at the bottom of the page.
 I'd love to get your feedback.

-So to start off let's create an **AudioEngine.h** file.
+So to start off let's create an `cpp±AudioEngine.h` file.
 This will hold all the declarations of our structs and class that we'll use in this engine.
 To start out let's put an #ifndef statement at the top of our header and close it off like this:

 ```cpp